rapidsai/cudf/README.md

     cudf python=3.7 cudatoolkit=10.2
 ```

-Note: cuDF is supported only on Linux, and with Python versions 3.6 or 3.7 (only with 3.7 in nightly version).
+Note: cuDF is supported only on Linux, and with Python versions 3.7.

 See the [Get RAPIDS version picker](https://rapids.ai/start.html) for more OS and version info.